Powerlearnproject/se-assignment-day-2-git-and-github-BeatriceNzilani/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
 A pull request (PR) is a way to propose changes from one branch to another, typically from a feature branch to the main branch.
 It allows developers to collaborate, review, and discuss changes before merging them into the main project.
-  -How Pull Requests Facilitate Collaboration & Code Review Enables Peer Review: Team members can review code, suggest improvements, and ensure quality before merging.
+   **How Pull Requests Facilitate Collaboration & Code Review** Enables Peer Review: Team members can review code, suggest improvements, and ensure quality before merging.
 Prevents Bugs & Errors: Catch issues early by discussing and testing changes.
 Documents Changes: Keeps a clear history of modifications in the repository.

 **Steps to Create & Merge a Pull Request**
--Push changes to GitHub after committing updates:
+1.Push changes to GitHub after committing updates:
      git push origin feature-branch

--Create a pull request in GitHub:
+2.Create a pull request in GitHub:
       Go to your repository on GitHub.
       Click "Pull requests" → "New pull request."
       Select the branches to compare (e.g., feature-branch → main).
--Add a title and description, then click "Create pull request."
+3.Add a title and description, then click "Create pull request."

--Code review & approval:
+4.Code review & approval:
       Other team members review the changes, comment, and suggest edits.
--Merge the pull request:
+5.Merge the pull request:
        Once approved, click "Merge pull request."

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?